 - It will take time and know-how to restore a cast-iron skillet.

 Checking the pan for cracks is the most important thing you do before purchasing.
-It is a lot easier to inspect the pan when you can pick it up with your hands.
-Unfortunately, you can not check the pan if you are purchasing online.
-And it is best practice to contact the seller and ask them if the skillet has any cracks.
+Inspecting the pan when you can pick it up is much easier.
+Unfortunately, you can not check the pan if you are buying online.
+So, it is best practice to contact the seller and ask them if the skillet has any cracks.

 - It may not be safe to fry food.
 And the pan could be a fire risk if oil dips into an electric element or gas burner.